muellerberndt/obfuscation-metrics/README.md

 ## The problem

 There is no practical, repeatable process to verify whether, and to what grade, a mobile app is resilient against reverse engineering.

-Obfuscation is a controversial topic, and there is currently no industry consensus or standard as to what constitutes *strong* obfuscation.
 The goal of this project is to find workable solutions to this problem.
 It aims to achieve the following:

-* List obfuscating transformations that, when applied correctly, result in (what currently consider) strong resiliency against manual hybrid static / dynamic analysis;
+* List obfuscating transformations that, when applied correctly, result in (what is currently considered) strong resiliency against manual hybrid static / dynamic analysis;

-* List verifiable basic parameters that must *always* be fulfilled (e.g. algorithmic complexity added by the transformations, minimum value for normalized compression distance), along with *practical* verification processes.
+* List verifiable basic requirements that must *always* be fulfilled (e.g. algorithmic complexity added by the transformations, minimum value for normalized compression distance), along with *practical* verification processes.

-* List of requirements and recommended parameters for each specific types of obfuscation (e.g. requirements for virtual machine interpreter, white-box must implement counter-measures against SPA and DPA).
+* List requirements for each specific type of obfuscation (e.g. white-box must implement counter-measures against SPA and DPA).

-* Define processes that can be used by mobile appsec experts for assessing the robustness of obfuscation using white-box and black-box analysis.
+* Define practical processes that can be used by mobile app-sec experts for assessing the robustness of obfuscation using white-box and black-box analysis.

-## The MASVS model

-The MASVS defines a set of high level requirements for software protections.
-In our model, we differentiate between functional defenses (such as root detection and anti-debugging) and obfuscations.
-Obfuscating transformations are further categorized into three types:

-1. Strip information
-2. Obfuscate control flow and data
-3. Inhibit reverse engineering processes and tools

-In normal cases - for 99% of mobile apps - applying a mix of basic type 1 and type 3 transformations is sufficient.
-These transformations are generally easy to apply and do not adversely impact the size and performance of the program.
-However, in some cases it is desirable to apply stronger protections - for example to protect a sensitive computation on Android devices without a dedicated cryptographic processor.
-In this case, MASVS L4 allows for the use of "advanced" forms of control flow and data obfuscation.
-This is where things get complicated.

-## Goals of this project

 The field of control flow and data obfuscation is highly diverse and somewhat controversial.
 The goal of this project is to distill general rules and guidelines as to what is considered *good enough* obfuscation as per the current industry standards and known de-obfuscation methods.
 We make the following starting assumptions that should reflect the most common "worst-case" scenario of a highly skilled adversary attempting to reverse engineer a publicly available mobile app: